 My research interests span operating systems, distributed systems, computer networking, computer architecture, security, and big data, with a focus on building software systems for emerging hardware and applications.
 I lead WukLab, a systems research lab at Purdue.
 I am currently exploring new ways to build software and hardware systems for future datacenters.
-Find more about my ongoing research on disaggregated and distributed resources.
-In the past, I have worked on various aspects of file and storage systems.I have served (or will serve) as a program committee member of FAST '19, ASPLOS '19, OSDI '18, SoCC '18, USENIX ATC '18, ASPLOS '18, SoCC '17, HotStorage '17, ASPLOS '17 (external), Micro '16 (external), FAST '16, SoCC '15, Micro '15 (external), MSST '15, INFLOW '15, HotStorage '14, and IEEE Cluster '14.
+Find more about my ongoing research on resource disaggregation, non-volatile memory, and datacenter networking.
+In the past, I have worked on various aspects of file and storage systems.I have served (or will serve) as a program committee member of SOSP '19, FAST '19, ASPLOS '19, OSDI '18, SoCC '18, USENIX ATC '18, ASPLOS '18, SoCC '17, HotStorage '17, ASPLOS '17 (external), Micro '16 (external), FAST '16, SoCC '15, Micro '15 (external), MSST '15, INFLOW '15, HotStorage '14, and IEEE Cluster '14.

 I received my Ph.D. from the Department of Computer Sciences at the University of Wisconsin-Madison and was then a postdoctoral scholar in the Department of Computer Science and Engineering at the University of California,San Diego.